vlang/v/README.md

 ./v -o v .                 # Build the compiler again to make sure it works
 ```

 That's it!
-Now you have a V executable at `v/compiler/v`.
+Now you have a V executable at `[path to V repo]/v`.

 You can create a symlink so that it's globally available:

 ```
-sudo ln -s [path to V repo]/compiler/v /usr/local/bin/v
+sudo ln -s [path to V repo]/v /usr/local/bin/v
 ```

 V is being constantly updated.
 To update V, simply run

 ```
 git pull origin master
-cd compiler/
-make clean
 make
 ```